Bacarau Movie is The Hunt We All Wanted - a movie about the downtrodden of the world - and how they are used and abused more often than not.

-If you haven’t seen Bacarau – just go see it.
+If you have not seen Bacarau – just go see it.
 I’m not hinting at what its about.
 But as it’s a Brazilian Indie flick, I promise you, you are going to walk out of your viewing of said film thinking – huh.
 Yeah?
 Woah.
 And you know what, if you have haven’t seen it yet, I’m not even going to give you a trailer.
 Why?
 Because I can’t find one that doesn’t give the game away.
 I will say this, it is a story that compares and contrasts the first world with the third world.
 (I literally had to rewrite that sentence four times to not give anything away.)
 See?
 You want to see a movie about that… thing.
 Right?
 If you’d like to watch it, and want to throw a couple bucks towards the Indie film world, definitely head over here to check it out.
 Because Bacarau Movie is The Hunt We All Wanted… let’s do it!

 I know – woah, no trailer even?
 Nope.
 We are heading right into it.
 But PLEASE, don’t continue on, unless you’ve taken the time to watch this film.
 Thanks everyone for respecting my wishes here!